Wrong-way tipper truck driver Patrick Denman jailed - BBC News

 Wrong-way tipper truck driver Patrick Denman jailed

-A tipper truck driver who drove the wrong way down a road heading for his ex-wife's house has been jailed.
+A tipper truck driver who stole his 32-tonne wagon and almost ran over his boss before heading the wrong way down a dual carriageway towards the home of his ex-wife has been jailed.

 Patrick Denman, from Ashington, quit his job and drove off from his depot in the truck in March.

-The works vehicle stopped on a grass verge near Cramlington, Northumberland, about 50 minutes later.
+The vehicle stopped on a grass verge near Cramlington, Northumberland, about 50 minutes later.

-The 36-year-old admitted aggravated vehicle-taking, dangerous driving and not having insurance at Newcastle Crown Court and was jailed for six months.
+The 36-year-old previously admitted aggravated vehicle-taking, dangerous driving and not having insurance.

-The court heard he was on his way to his ex-partner's home to intimidate her.
+He was jailed for six months and handed a five-year restraining order at Newcastle Crown Court.